TheFifthRider/simply-roleplaying-webapp/docs/character/damage_and_injuries.md

 **Damage** is the amount of energy that a character has to handle strenuous and dangerous things.
 The maximum amount of damage a character can sustain is calculated based on the die level of a character's brawn die as explained in [character creation](../getting_started/creation.md) and can be increased by [milestones](milestones.md).

 Whenever a character suffers damage from an attack or risk, they mark it down on their character sheet.
-If the total amount of damage exceeds their **maximum damage**, they take an injury and then erase all damage they've taken so far.
+If the total amount of damage they have suffered exceeds their **maximum damage**, they take an injury and then erase all damage they've taken so far.

 <br/>